nasa-fornax/fornax-documentation/documentation/compute_environments.md

 ## Running the Container in Batch Mode
 In bath mode, you can pass the command you want to run directly to `docker run`.
-It is recommended to call commands inside bash so environment variables are setup correctly.
+It is recommended to call commands inside bash so the environment variables are setup correctly.

 ```sh
 docker run --rm ${docker_options[@]} bash -c "ls /opt/envs/lock"